sjcockell/mmb8052/practicals/practical_06.md

 BLAST, or **B**asic **L**ocal **A**lignment **S**earch **T**ool is a local alignment algorithm that uses _heuristics_ to speed up the alignment procedure, meaning it can be used to efficiently search large databases for sequence matches.
 BLAST was first released in 1990, and the National Center for Biotechnology Information (NCBI) BLAST web server has been in operation since the NCBI launched their web site, in 1994 and the service still handles thousands of requests every day.
 The [BLAST paper](https://www.sciencedirect.com/science/article/pii/S0022283605803602?via%3Dihub), by Altschul _et al._ was the most cited paper of the 1990s.

 Although the NCBI web server is capable of meeting most users requirements for BLAST searches, there are still good reasons why being able to run searches on our own hardware can be useful.
 The lack of competition with other users from around the world can make things more efficient, we might want to use a bespoke database which would be hard or impossible to use on the web server version and configuring the search and the output to exactly meet our requirements is easier to do "offline".
+It is also possible to programmatically run huge numbers of BLAST searches locally which would be impossible to submit via a web interface.

 ### Exercise 6.3 {: .exercise}